For children 0-6 years

-- The CSO component is delivered by Australian Hearing to meet the needs of special needs groups, including children, indigenous Australians and adults with complex hearing needs.
+- The CSO component is delivered by Hearing Australia (formerly Australian Hearing) to meet the needs of special needs groups, including children, indigenous Australians and adults with complex hearing needs.

-What is Australian Hearing’s role under the CSO and the Voucher components of this program?
+What is Hearing Australia’s role under the CSO and the Voucher components of this program?

-Australian Hearing is a contracted hearing service provider.
+Hearing Australia is a contracted hearing service provider.

-Under the Community Service Obligation component of the program, Australian Hearing is the sole provider, funded to deliver Community Service Obligation services.
+Under the Community Service Obligation component of the program, Hearing Australia is the sole provider, funded to deliver Community Service Obligation services.

-While under the voucher component of the program, Australian Hearing, are one of over 280 contracted service providers.
+While under the voucher component of the program, Hearing Ausltralia, are one of over 280 contracted service providers.

 Under the agreed transitional arrangements, the usual arrangements for the Community Service Obligation and voucher components of the program will also apply to NDIS participants.

 How does the Australian Government Hearing Services Program work with the National Disability Insurance Scheme (NDIS)?

 Under the agreed transitional arrangements between the Hearing Services Program and the NDIS, the Hearing Services Program, continues to be delivered through prepaid supports also known as in-kind supports provided by the Department of Health.

 Therefore, Hearing Services Program contracted service providers are not required to register as an NDIS provider or be registered to provide “hearing services”.